top of page

 Veena fell in love with the traditional medicine used in her family’s home, learning herbal remedies at her grandmother's knee.

 An experienced Certified Ayurvedic Practitioner, Veena’s deep, intuitive knowledge of Ayurveda empowers her clients to reclaim their fullest, most vibrant lives –mentally, physically, and spiritually.
-Veena individualizes treatment plans to each person, rather than offering a one-size-fits-all approach, so it fits your life and becomes woven in your lifestyle, naturally.

 7 Ayurvedic Treatments for Anxiety image of Nutmeg the Saumya dog running

 Meet Nutmeg, our newest pack member.
 He is classically Vata natured.
 His frame is slender with long toes.
-It is easy to see his bones and he has prominant joints.
+It is easy to see his bones and he has prominent joints.
 His gait is quick, and he loves to run.

 As is true with Vata, Nutmeg's brown eyes are small compared to his face.
 He has thin eye lashes and eyebrows and his bark his hoarse or dry.